letmutx/letmutx.github.io/_posts/2018-01-03-linked-list-in-rust.markdown

 $ rustc list.rs
 ```

-You tell the compiler that this is the implementation of the list inside which you write the methods that work on the list.
-The `new` function we defined here is an _associated function_ which is similar to a static function.
-In our case, `new` acts like a constructor returning an empty list.
-We will add more methods later on.

-The `let` syntax allows you to bind variables to values.
-Here, we bind `_` to the empty list returned by `new`.
-You could give any name in place of `_`(go on and try!), but because we are not using it, the compiler would generate a warning. `_` tells the compiler that we are not going to use the value.

-Before going on to implement other functionality, let's talk a bit about the ownership rules because they will come into play around this point.
+Before going on to implement other functionality, let's talk a bit about the ownership rules I mentioned above because they will come into play around this point.

 In Rust, there's always an owner to a value.
 If you do `let list = List::new();`, list is the owner of the value returned by `List::new`.
 If you assign, list to another variable(`list2`) using a `let` expression like below, you can no longer access the `list` variable.
 You effectively transferred the  **ownership** of the value from `list` to `list2`.